History of Spain: Aftermath of the Napoleonic wars

 The Napoleonic wars had severe negative effects on Spain's long-term economic development.
 The Peninsular war ravaged towns and countryside alike, and the demographic impact was the worst of any Spanish war, with a sharp decline in population in many areas caused by casualties, outmigration, and disruption of family life.
 The marauding armies seized farmers' crops, and more importantly, farmers lost much of their livestock, their main capital asset.
 Severe poverty became widespread, reducing market demand, while the disruption of local and international trade, and the shortages of critical inputs, seriously hurt industry and services.
 The loss of a vast colonial empire reduced Spain's overall wealth, and by 1820 it had become one of Europe's poorest and least-developed societies; three-fourths of the people were illiterate.
 There was little industry beyond the production of textiles in Catalonia.
 Natural resources, such as coal and iron, were available for exploitation, but the transportation system was rudimentary, with few canals or navigable rivers, and road travel was slow and expensive.
-British railroad builders were pessimistic about the potential for freight and passenger traffic and did not invest.
+British railroad builders were pessimistic and did not invest.
 Eventually a small railway system was built, radiating from Madrid and bypassing the natural resources.
 The government relied on high tariffs, especially on grain, which further slowed economic development.
 For example, eastern Spain was unable to import inexpensive Italian wheat, and had to rely on expensive homegrown products carted in over poor roads.
 The export market collapsed apart from some agricultural products.
 Catalonia had some industry, but Castile remained the political and cultural center, and was not interested in promoting industry.

 Although the juntas, that had forced the French to leave Spain, had sworn by the liberal Constitution of 1812, Ferdinand VII had the support of conservatives and he rejected it.
 He ruled in the authoritarian fashion of his forebears.

 The government, nearly bankrupt, was unable to pay its soldiers.
-There were few settlers or soldiers in Florida, so it was sold to the United States for 5 million dollars.
-In 1820, an expedition intended for the colonies revolted in Cadiz.
-When armies throughout Spain pronounced themselves in sympathy with the revolters, led by Rafael del Riego, Ferdinand relented and was forced to accept the liberal Constitution of 1812.
+There were few settlers or soldiers in Florida, so it was sold to the United States for $5 million.
+In 1820, an expedition intended for the colonies revolted in Cádiz.
+When armies throughout Spain pronounced themselves in sympathy with the revolters, led by Rafael del Riego, Ferdinand was forced to accept the liberal Constitution of 1812.
 This was the start of the second bourgeois revolution in Spain, the trienio liberal which lasted from 1820 to 1823.
-Ferdinand himself was placed under effective house arrest for the duration of the liberal experiment.
+Ferdinand was placed under effective house arrest for the duration of the liberal experiment.